-She has also had many other opportunities to promote the initiatives of this organization, most recently on national CBC Radio, who will host a 30-minute documentary about their unique collaborative project, Voice to Voice.
+She has also had many other opportunities to promote the initiatives of this organization, most recently on national CBC Radio, who produced a documentary about their unique collaborative project, Voice to Voice.
 Here, I of C partnered with the Thursdays Writing Collective and the University of British Columbia, in a year-long process that tranformed the poetry of marginalized writers from Downtown Eastside Vancouver into art songs created by UBC composers.
 Subsequently, 11 new works were performed by student singers and pianists, both downtown and on campus, this past April.
 This moving collaboration was clearly legitimizing and eye-opening for all participating artists, and it fostered beautiful cross-cultural understanding.
-The radio feature will be aired on The Current in late summer.

 Go to Laura and Geoff's adventures pages